Thinkful-Ed/starter-node-express-postgresql/README.md

-# Starter code: Node.js, Express, & PostgreSQL
+# Starter code: Node.js, Express, and PostgreSQL

-This starter code is intended to be run for the Node.js, Express, & PostgreSQL module in the Chegg Skills curriculum.
+This starter code is intended to be run for the *Node.js, Express, and PostgreSQL* module in the Chegg Skills curriculum.

 ## Existing files

-As you work through the Node.js, Express & PostgreSQL module, you will be writing code that allows your controllers to connect to and query your PostgreSQL database via [Knex](http://knexjs.org/).
+As you work through the *Node.js, Express, and PostgreSQL* module, you will be writing code that allows your controllers to connect to and query your PostgreSQL database via [Knex](http://knexjs.org/).
 The table below describes the files and folders in the starter code:

 | Folder/file path                 | Description                                                                                                           |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------------- |